-Auckland Plan Outcome Description Belonging and participation Focussed on Aucklanders being able to contribute to their city and its direction for the future.
-It aims to improve accessibility to the resources and opportunities that Aucklanders need to grow and reach their full potential and is about working towards an inclusive and equitable region, focussed on improving the health and wellbeing of all Aucklanders.
-This outcome also covers wellbeing and health, a thriving and prosperous Auckland is a safe and healthy Auckland. troduction Māori identity and wellbeing Seeks to advance Māori wellbeing at all levels from whānau, hapū and iwi and across all areas of life: housing, employment, education and health. report summarises activities undertaken in Ig period by Auckland Transport (AT) which the six outcome areas of the Auckland Plan.
-Homes and places Focussed on accessibility to healthy and affordable homes as well as inclusive public places. six outcome areas of the Auckland Plan are: Transport and access Providing easy, safe and sustainable transport modes across an integrated network, in alignment with the Auckland Transport Alignment Project (ATAP).
-Decommendation Environment and cultural heritage Preserving and protecting the natural environment and significant land marks and cultural heritage unique to Auckland.
-Recommendation hat the Chief Executive's report be received Prepared by: Shane Ellison, Chief Executive Opportunity and prosperity Ensuring adaptability in the face of a rapidly changing economy and taking advantage of technological developments through collaboration and participation.
+Description Focussed on Aucklanders being able to contribute to their city and its direction for the future.
+It aims to improve accessibility to the resources and opportunities that Aucklanders need to grow and reach their full potential and is about working towards an inclusive and equitable region, focused on improving the health and wellbeing of all Aucklanders.
+This outcome also covers wellbeing and health, a thriving and prosperous Auckland is a safe and healthy Auckland.
+Seeks to advance Māori wellbeing at all levels from whānau, hapū and iwi and across all areas of life: housing, employment, education and health.
+Focussed on accessibility to healthy and affordable homes as well as inclusive public places.
+Providing easy, safe and sustainable transport modes across an integrated network, in alignment with the Auckland Transport Alignment Project (ATAP).
+Preserving and protecting the natural environment and significant land marks and cultural heritage unique to Auckland.
+Ensuring adaptability in the face of a rapidly changing economy and taking advantage of technological developments through collaboration and participation.